 Alice read Politics at Newcastle University, and recently completed her MA in International Communications and Development at City University London.

-Alice is a Researcher at Pagefield, having joined in July 2016.
+Alice is a Executive at Pagefield, having joined in July 2016.
 She predominantly works on new business; researching prospects and providing support to the wider team throughout the pitch process.

 Prior to joining Pagefield, Alice interned at two PR agencies, where she worked on a range of corporate and consumer clients, producing media coverage reports, undertaking research tasks for new business pitches and supporting media engagement.